AnushaAshokReddy/trial.github.io/index.md

 ## Implementation of LearningApi for the above example Algorithm :

+This topic provides a deep knowledge on implementation of LearningApi for the algorithm we discussed above.
+Here main focus is to learn where and how we implement the LerningApi interfaces in the project and not the algorithm itself.

 ### Step 1: Create a solution

 In the Visual Studio, create a new solution by following the steps -